MikiP98/MultiScaler-Plus/README.md

 - Add **image tracing** scaling algorithm and support for **SVG** format
 - Add proper **HDR** support <sup> *(I think **JPEG XL**, **WEBP** and **AVIF** may have some already)* </sup>
 - Add better image quality comparison:
-  - Create a separate subfolder with new comparison markdown page:
-    - Sorted by type of algorithm
   - Summary
   - Extended summary
   - note with recommendations
 - Create a **C++ python extension** for:
   - More optimizations and better performance
   - **ScaleFX** scaling shader